What Are Solar Shingles?

 Although solar panels have been on the market for some time, there have been many hurdles that have prevented manufacturers from producing lightweight and efficient solar shingles.

 One of the main hurdles that solar shingle manufacturers encountered was the logistics of making an acceptable product.
-They ran into roadblocks when trying to find a suitable material for production of the shingles – one that would protect the shingles, while still being simple to install, and have the necessary physical qualities required for a roofing material.
+They ran into roadblocks when trying to find a suitable material for production of the shingles – one that would protect the shingles while still being simple to install and have the necessary physical qualities required for a roofing material.

 Manufacturers also ran into problems while working to create a solar shingle that would have the ability to hide the wires that connected the shingles to each other.
-Because these shingles essentially replace the roof on a home, manufacturers needed to find an aesthetically pleasing way to install the shingle, while still keeping the needed functionalities.
+Because these shingles essentially replace the roof on a home, manufacturers needed to find an aesthetically pleasing way to install the shingle while still keeping the needed functionalities.

-Luckily, manufacturers have been able to overcome the majority of these hurdles, and we are now seeing solar shingles becoming available to homeowners.
+Luckily, manufacturers have been able to overcome the majority of these hurdles, and we are now seeing affordable solar shingles becoming available to homeowners.

 Installation Options